 What Materials from a Solar Site Have Salvage Value?

 The most valuable materials salvaged during decommissioning of a solar generating facility are steel, copper, and silicon.
 These materials have increased in salvage value over the years and have well-established recycling markets.
-It’s somewhat common for the salvage value to exceed the facility’s decommissioning cost.
+It’s fairly common for the salvage value and the facility’s decommissioning cost to be of similar values.

 Is Salvage Value Always Taken into Account?

-The most reasonable approach, one that protects both the project owner and the jurisdiction, is to disallow only a certain percentage of salvage value, while increasing the net decommissioning cost commensurately.
+The most reasonable approach, one that protects both the project owner and the jurisdiction, is to disallow only a certain percentage of salvage value (for example, 15-20%), while increasing the net decommissioning cost commensurately.

 What About a Solar Decommissioning Bond?